haskell/cabal/Cabal/doc/cabal-package.rst

 Since Cabal 1.24, custom ``Setup.hs`` are required to accurately track their dependencies by declaring them in the ``.cabal`` file rather than rely on dependencies being implicitly in scope.
-Please refer `this article <https://www.well-typed.com/blog/2015/07/cabal-setup-deps/>`__ for more details.
+Please refer to `this article <https://www.well-typed.com/blog/2015/07/cabal-setup-deps/>`__ for more details.